 What is a stocks and shares ISA and how can it help?

 Whilst investment strategies can become complex, there are simple ways to make your money go further.
-One of the simplest solutions is an ISA.
+One of the simplest solutions is a Stocks and shares ISA.

 When you invest, you could be required to pay tax on the profit and income you make from your money.
 This can eat into your returns and delay you from achieving your financial goals, potentially stopping you from offsetting inflation.